 - Turkey Chase Bethesda—Chevy Chase YMCA: The city of Bethesda, Maryland, hosts an annual Turkey Trot at the Chevy Chase YMCA each year.
 In 2019, the event takes place on Thanksgiving Day.

-- Alexandria Turkey Trot: This five-mile run through the heart of Del Ray in Alexandria, Virginia, takes place on November 28, 2019, and welcomes guests with dogs, strollers, and wheelchairs to participate as well.
+- Alexandria Turkey Trot: This 5-mile run through the heart of Del Ray in Alexandria, Virginia, takes place on November 28, 2019, and welcomes guests with dogs, strollers, and wheelchairs to participate as well.

 Thanksgiving weekend kicks off the holiday season and many wonderful activities and events begin in Washington, D.C., Maryland and Virginia over the long weekend of Thanksgiving each year.
 From Turkey Trots and special holiday dinners to tree-lighting ceremonies and huge holiday parties, there are plenty of things to do in the Capital Region over Thanksgiving weekend this year.